Maroubra - North

 Educational achievement in Maroubra - North places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Maroubra - North is notably higher than national and state averages.
-Among residents aged 15+, 47.9% have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 31.1%, followed by postgraduate qualifications (13.9%) and graduate diplomas (2.9%).
+Maroubra-North's educational attainment significantly exceeds national and state averages.
+Among residents aged 15 and above, 47.9% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most prevalent at 31.1%, followed by postgraduate qualifications (13.9%) and graduate diplomas (2.9%).
 Vocational pathways account for 23.2% of qualifications, with advanced diplomas at 10.7% and certificates at 12.5%.

 Educational participation is high, with 30.8% of residents currently enrolled in formal education.
-This includes 9.3% in primary, 8.0% in secondary, and 7.2% pursuing tertiary education.
-The area's three schools have a combined enrollment of 1,674 students as of the latest data.
-Maroubra - North has significant socio-educational advantages and academic achievement, with an ICSEA score of 1137.
-The educational mix includes two primary schools and one K-12 school.
-School capacity exceeds typical residential needs, with 16.2 places per 100 residents compared to the regional average of 11.1, suggesting the area serves as an educational center for the broader region.
+This includes 9.3% in primary education, 8.0% in secondary education, and 7.2% pursuing tertiary education.
+The area's three schools have a combined enrollment of 1,674 students.
+School capacity exceeds typical residential needs, with 16.2 places per 100 residents compared to the regional average of 11.1, indicating that Maroubra-North serves as an educational center for the broader region.
+The ICSEA score for the area is 1137, reflecting significant socio-educational advantages and academic achievement.

 Frequently Asked Questions - Education